We will get you to where you want to be

 - Withdraw your place at no extra cost

 Frequently asked questions about virtual learning

-If you are issued a CAS to study in the UK you need to arrive in the UK by 6 April 2022.
-However you will be able to complete your course online under certain circumstances (such as your own personal circumstances or enforced restrictions) which are subject to approval under our specific academic regulations or by continued approval by the UK Visas and Immigration service.
+If you are issued a CAS to study in the UK, you need to arrive in the UK by 10 June 2022.
+However, you will be able to complete your course online under certain circumstances (such as your own personal circumstances or enforced restrictions) which are subject to approval under our specific academic regulations or by continued approval by the UK Visas and Immigration service.
 You must follow the application process to inform of us your reasons for wanting to complete your programme online, which will be subject to approval.
 Details of this process and guidance can be found here.